benjamindean/image-swap/README.md

 Image Swap
 ----------
-This is a simple library that handles changing src attribute on a selected image tag.
-To be used for a large heade images croped for diferent screen resolution.
+This is a simple library that handles changing *src* attribute on a selected image tag.
+To be used for a large header images cropped for different screen resolutions.

 **NB!** This solution will not save the traffic.
 Large image will be loaded anyway.